 Other times, when analysis engages with metrics that may be tied to particular concepts of equity (like the Gini coefficient or Theil index), they fall short in assessing whether the results are good or bad (Mijares et al., 2013).
 For example, a Gini coefficient of 0 would mean that all people have the same access to public transport stops.
 But is this level of access good enough or lacking?
 And what does it mean if the result is 0.2, 0.3, or 0.4?
 Is this good or bad news?
 How should a decision-maker interpret this?
 Are new policies needed to reduce that number to a certain threshold, orienting future interventions?
 These questions usually remain unanswered in the literature despite their importance.
-These measurements can also bring some challenges and pitfalls as summarised by Karner et al. (2024) but are necessary for more effective equity analysis.
+These measurements can also bring some challenges and pitfalls as summarised by Karner et al. (2024) but are necessary for more effective equity analyses.

 Call 3: Making data available is a matter of justice

 In our review of the literature, we were left wondering specifically– what are the motivations for the inclusion of some destinations and the choice to not include others?
 For instance, leisure (e.g., green space, parks, recreation) and certain care destinations (e.g., community organizations, government services, banking locations, daycares) are infrequently studied or missing altogether.
-We suspect that since the methods used in the reviewed literature are predominately quantitative, the reliance on commonly used point of interest databases is also high.
-These databases typically include education, health and occasionally include aggregated categories for leisure and community destinations, but are less generous for points of interest that are more often associated with understudied mobility patterns.
+We suspect that since the methods used in the reviewed literature are predominately quantitative, the reliance on commonly used point-of-interest databases is also high.
+These databases typically include education, health, and occasionally include aggregated categories for leisure and community destinations, but are less generous for points of interest that are more often associated with understudied mobility patterns.

 However, through the reviewed literature, we know that transport systems are more than just facilitators to work or as a source of economic development (though in underdeveloped regions, transport systems as a force of economic development is pronounced, e.g., high-speed rail (Z. Chen & Haynes, 2017; H. Kim & Sultana, 2015; Monzon et al., 2013)).
 As such, data availability matters.
-In the context of the Global South and rural geographies fewer official data sources and public research resources exist relative to urban communities and areas in the Global North.
-As well as in the operationalization of emerging conceptual theories in equity analysis, such as sufficientariansm (van der Veen et al., 2020).
+In the context of the Global South and rural geographies, fewer official data sources and public research resources exist relative to urban communities and areas in the Global North.
+The operationalization of emerging conceptual theories in equity analysis, such as sufficientariansm (van der Veen et al., 2020), might be impacted if relevant data is not available.

 The calls for and relevant issues of data availability are not new, but they have at least three pieces.
 What and who is the subject of justice?
 When/Where/How is it measured?
 And, who gets to consult and use the data?
-Deciding who is the subject of justice frames the data collection activity; if it is the mobility of those that do domestic work, the classification of who does this work and how it changes over time/space is fundamental.
+Deciding who is the subject of justice frames the data collection activity; if it is the mobility of those who do domestic work, the classification of who does this work and how it changes over time/space is fundamental.
 How we classify mobility and access has implications for our understanding of just who is a subject of justice, as illustrated by the history of racial classifications in the U.S. (Lee, 1993).
 The methods we use, the spatio-temporal boundaries for data collection, and who has (and does not have) access to the collected data, can all impact how we think about justice.
 In the case of transportation, the issue of data collection/availability as a matter of justice is gaining traction as digitization of data casts a starker light on these questions (Behrendt & Sheller, 2023; Sourbati & Behrendt, 2021).

 Call 4: Develop more direct and explicit links between standards and lived experiences